yosheejain/CS410-topic-summarization-and-labeling/README.md

 ### Part 1: Data Collection

 The first part of the code is used to collect data from the YouTube API and the Youtube 8M dataset.
-These are stored in the `files` folder.
+These are stored in the `files` folder and converted into JSONs in the `output_json_files` folder.

 ### Part 2: Data Preprocessing

 The second part of the code is used to preprocess the data.
 This includes removing stop words, stemming, and lemmatizing the data.
-The processed data is stored in the `output_json_files` folder.
+The processed data is stored in the `cleaned_dataset.csv` file.

 ### Part 3: Model Training (Topic Summarization)